Floydlang/floyd/docs/floyd_speak_libs.md

 ## text\_from\_ascii()

 Makes a text from a normal string.
-Only 7bit ASCII is supported.
+Only 7-bit ASCII is supported.

 	text_t text_from_ascii(string s)

 ## populate\_text\_variables()

 Let's you safely assemble a Unicode text from a template that has insert-tags where to insert variable texts, in a way that is localizable.
-Localizing the template_text can change order of variables.
+When localizing the template_text you can change the order of variables.

 	text_t populate_text_variables(text_t template_text, [string: text_t])